Introduction to Microsoft Exchange Server 2016

 Exchange Server 2016's new architecture increases performance and resilience, lowers hardware costs

 Exchange 2016 Mailbox and Edge Transport servers and management tools require Standard or Datacenter versions of Windows Server 2012 R2 or later.
 To manage these servers from a Windows client requires the 64-bit versions of Windows 8.1, Windows 10, or later.
-Progent can provide expert online or onsite Windows Server 2012 R2 consulting, Windows 10 integration, and Windows 8.1 support.
+Progent can provide expert online or onsite Windows Server 2012 R2 consulting, Windows 11 migration planning, Windows 10 integration, and Windows 8.1 support.

 Client Enhancements in Exchange Server 2016